Entering the European market for basketry

-Halinh is an example of a company that can supply large quantities for reasonable prices, operating in the mid-mid segment.
-The company uses a variety of locally sourced natural raw materials that include bamboo, rattan, and seagrass.
-Its designs are well executed but not exceptional, in line with what other volume producers in this product sector develop.
-The company has been BSCI-certified since 2018 and works with artisan producer groups from villages in rural Vietnam.
+Halinh is an example of a company that can supply large quantities for reasonable prices in the mid-mid segment.
+The company uses locally sourced natural raw materials that include bamboo, rattan and seagrass.
+Its designs are well executed but not exceptional, in line with what other volume producers in this product group develop.
+The company has been BSCI-certified since 2018 and works with artisan producer groups (villages) in rural Vietnam.

 Which products are you competing with?

-At the lower to lower-middle ends of the market, you compete with industrially produced baskets, usually made of plastic.
-When moving towards the higher-middle segment, competing products are baskets made from other materials, such as felt and mesh metal, as well as other storage solutions, like small storage furniture.
+At the lower to lower-middle ends of the market you compete with industrially produced baskets, usually made of plastic.
+When moving towards the higher-middle segment, you compete with baskets made from other materials such as felt and mesh metal.
+Competition in this segment also comes from other storage solutions, like small storage furniture.

 - Try to stay away from competing on price only, since the competition is particularly fierce in basketry, both from handmade and industrially produced items.

-Prices for basketry vary across market segments, ranging from low end to high end.
-After adding logistics costs, wholesaler and retail margins, and VAT, European consumer prices amount to about 4 to 6.5 times your selling price.
+Prices for basketry vary across market segments, ranging from low- to high-end.
+After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.